My cat wakes me

 This is the most common problem among cat owners.
 While a “Cat Alarm Clock” can be somewhat enjoyable on work days to some, almost everybody would agree that it is very unpleasant on weekends, when most of us like to indulge in one or two hours of extra sleep.
-Hence why this sometimes-cute behavior can really take a toll on a relationship between a cat and his owner.
+Hence why this sometimes cute behaviour can really take a toll on a relationship between a cat and its owner.

 First, why would your cat meow to wake you up?

-The answer is simple: Because it works.
-This is an acquired behavior that you – probably without being aware – taught your cat: When I am hungry or want attention in the morning, I meow, and my owner gets up to feed me or give me attention.
-As with any acquired behavior, the sooner you change this pattern, the better.
+The answer is simple: because it works.
+This is an acquired behaviour that you – probably without being aware – taught your cat: when I am hungry or want attention in the morning, I meow, and my owner gets up to feed me or give me attention.
+As with any acquired behaviour, the sooner you change the pattern, the better.

-And how do we change a behavior? ?
-By teaching a more appropriate behavior instead, and the definition of “appropriate” is yours to define.
+And how do we change a behaviour?
+By teaching a more appropriate behaviour instead, and the definition of “appropriate” is yours to define.

-So grab a pen or a keyboard, and write down exactly what annoys you with your cat behavior.
-The same problem could be annoying in different ways to some people: “I would like my cat to not disturb me when I sleep.”, “I will look my cat to not be as pushy with me”, etc.
+Grab a pen or a keyboard, and write down exactly what annoys you with your cat’s behaviour.
+The same problem could be annoying in different ways to different people: “I would like my cat not to disturb me when I sleep.”, “I would like my cat not to be as pushy with me”, etc.

 Then, next to this problem, write down what you would like your cat to do instead.
 “To do” means it has to be an action and be descriptive enough.
-For instance, “I would like my cat to stay quiet until I get up” or “I would like my cat to come cuddle instead of meowing when he wants attention in the morning”.
-You cannot tell your cat to stop doing something without telling him what you want him to do instead.
+For instance, you could write “I would like my cat to stay quiet until I get up” or “I would like my cat to come cuddle instead of meowing when it wants attention in the morning”.
+You cannot tell your cat to stop doing something without telling it what you want it to do instead.
 You also cannot expect your cat to be able to know when it is OK to wake you up and when it isn’t, as cats do not read minds or calendars.

-Now that you know what you would like your cat to do, you can teach it to your cat using positive reinforcement: The “bad” behavior that you want to change get no results, and any step toward the new behavior is reinforced with tasty treats or attention.
+Now that you know what you would like your cat to do, you can teach it to your cat using positive reinforcement: the “bad” behaviour that you want to change gets no results, and any step toward the new behaviour is reinforced with tasty treats or attention.

 EXAMPLE

-Problem: My cat mews every morning to get me out of bed and won’t stop until I do.
+Problem: My cat meows every morning to get me out of bed and won’t stop until I do.

 What I would want instead: I wish my cat would stay quiet until I get out of bed.